Jean Genet: Film

 In 1950, Genet directed Un Chant d'Amour, a 26-minute black-and-white film depicting the fantasies of a homosexual male prisoner and his prison warden.
 Genet is also credited as co-director of the West German television documentary Am Anfang war der Dieb (In the Beginning was the Thief) (1984), along with his co-stars Hans Neuenfels and François Bondy.

 Genet's work has been adapted for film and produced by other filmmakers.
 In 1982, Rainer Werner Fassbinder released Querelle, his final film, based on Querelle of Brest.
 It starred Brad Davis, Jeanne Moreau and Franco Nero.
 Tony Richardson directed Mademoiselle, which was based on a short story by Genet.
 It starred Jeanne Moreau with the screenplay written by Marguerite Duras.
 Todd Haynes' Poison was based on the writings of Genet.

 Several of Genet's plays were adapted into films.
 The Balcony (1963), directed by Joseph Strick, starred Shelley Winters as Madame Irma, Peter Falk, Lee Grant and Leonard Nimoy.
 The Maids was filmed in 1974 and starred Glenda Jackson, Susannah York and Vivien Merchant.
 Italian director Salvatore Samperi in 1986 directed another adaptation for film of the same play, La Bonne (Eng.
 Corruption), starring Florence Guerin and Katrine Michelsen.

-In popular culture

-Genet made an appearance by proxy in the pop charts when David Bowie released his 1972 hit single "The Jean Genie".
-In his 2005 book Moonage Daydream, Bowie confirmed that the title "...was a clumsy pun upon Jean Genet".
-A later promo video combines a version of the song with a fast edit of Genet's 1950 film Un Chant d'Amour.

-Genet is referenced in the song "Les Boys" from the 1980 Dire Straits album "Making Movies".
-The 2023 French film Little Girl Blue, starring Marion Cotillard, traces the repercussions of Genet's sexual abuse of 11-year-old Carole Achache, the daughter of his friend Monique Achache.

-The 1991 film Poison directed by Todd Haynes was based on the writings on Jean Genet.

-Pete Doherty of The Libertines cites Genet as one of his main influences.
-In his 2009 debut solo single The Last of the English Roses, he recites an excerpt from Genet's 1946 novel Miracle of the Rose.
-The cover of The Books of Albion: The Collected Writings of Peter Doherty takes its inspiration from the first English edition of Genet's Our Lady of the Flowers, published in 1949, and includes clippings of and references to various Genet works.